boardfish/dissertation/contents/3-design.md

 Hydra presents itself as being a thinner and faster alternative which does not serve its own frontend.
 This is positive, but demands that the developer create their own frontend---combined with unfamiliarity towards Hydra, this would use more time than necessary.
-Were time not an issue, Hydra may had far stronger consideration.
+Were time not an issue, Hydra may have had far stronger consideration.

 In the instance that Devise vulnerabilities were revealed and patched in Ruby, Blacklight would need to be upgraded in line with this.
 Using OmniAuth with